 12 Reasons Your STIHL Leaf Blower Will Not Start

 When beginning to troubleshoot a no-start problem, I replace the maintenance items if they haven’t been replaced in a while.
 By replacing the air filter, spark plug, and fuel filter, you can rule out the common wear items that can cause starting and running problems.

 Plugged Air Filter in a STIHL Leaf Blower

 Using your leaf blower stirs up a lot of dirt and debris.
 The dust in the air can be detrimental to the engine if an air filter isn’t in place.

-The air filter keeps dirt and debris from entering the the carburetor throat and wearing on the engine.
-When the filter isn’t routinely cleaned or replace, it can become plugged preventing sufficient air from getting to the engine.
+The air filter keeps dirt and debris from entering the carburetor throat and wearing on the engine.
+When the filter isn’t routinely cleaned or replaced, it can become plugged preventing sufficient air from getting to the engine.

 Without air, your STIHL leaf blower will not start and run.
 Always run your leaf blower with a clean air filter.
 Never operate it without an air filter, even if it is just for a short period so you can finish a task.

 Move the choke lever to the on position to close the choke and prevent dirt from falling into the air intake.
 Remove the filter and wipe out any remaining dirt from the air filter housing.
 Replace a dirty air filter with a new air filter.

 If you try to clean the air filter, tap it against a solid surface to knock the dirt out of the filter.
 However, you must replace your air filter when it is very dirty.